idanyadgar/WL/README.md

 Setup
 -----

-1. Create the database using the `db.sql` file.
-2. Go to `system/config.php`.
+1. Go to `system/config.php`.
-3. Change the `config` array according to your development environment.
+2. Change the `config` array according to your development environment.
-4. Save `config.php`.
+3. Save `config.php`.

 Licence
 -------